 Grakn’s ontology is flexible, allowing a data model to evolve.
 Later in the year, we will show how you can have a machine learning system adapt and grow your Grakn ontology.
 Our ontology is a key feature in maintaining data quality, as it functions as a data schema constraint that guarantees information consistency.

-Grakn is built using several graph computing and distributed computing platforms, such as Apache TinkerPop and Apache Spark.
+Grakn is built using several distributed computing platforms, such as Apache Cassandra, Apache TinkerPop, Apache Spark, and Apache Hadoop.
 Grakn is designed to be sharded and replicated over a network of distributed machines.

 Graql allows you to derive implicit information that is hidden in your dataset, as well as reduce the complexity of that information.